lr-xiang/RoAD-image-processing/2D-image-processing/readme.md

 ## Description

-This is a program developed for processing 2D images collected by a RGB camera in the RoAD system.
+This is a program developed for processing 2D images collected by an RGB camera in the RoAD system.
 Implemented in Matlab.

 ## Getting Started